Changing active to passive voice in Present continuous tense

 • Passive voice: Why are we not being helped by him?

 NOTE: the helping verb (is/am/are) can be different in the active and passive voice of a sentence.
 The active voice (verb) follows the doer of the action, and the passive voice (verb) follows the receiver of the action.
+Also, the part within the parenthesis (brackets) is optional and is often not added to a sentence in the passive voice.

 In the passive voice, the doer of the action, generally, is not mentioned as the focus is on the receiver of the action.
 It happens as the subject is either less important, understood, or unnecessary to mention.